 If you Love Bread . . .

-Plus have you tried this super easy and popular overnight bread?
+Plus have you tried this super easy and popular no knead overnight bread?

 - 400-600 grams chunk of dough from refrigerator dough recipe

 - This pita bread is made from a bucket of All Purpose Refrigerator Dough recipe which can be made up to 2 weeks before baking day.

 - Divide your chunk of dough into 50-75 gram balls (you can make bigger or smaller!).

 - To roll the pitas: working with one ball at a time, flatten the dough ball with the palm of your hand.
 Pick up the disc and work it into a bigger circle with your fingers.